 WEP is not supported in 802.11n mode.
 If WEP is applied in 802.11n mode, the clients may not be able to access the wireless network.
-If WEP is applied in 11b/g/n mode, the device may work at a low transmission rate.
+If WEP is applied in 11b/g/n mode (in the 2.4GHz frequency band) or 11a/n (in the 5GHz frequency band), the device may work at a low transmission rate.

-Figure 5-5 Security Mode-WEP
+Figure 5-5 Security Mode\WEP

-Type:

-Select the authentication type for WEP.
+Type: Select the authentication type for WEP.

-Auto: The default setting is Auto, which can select Open System or Shared Key automatically based on the wireless station's capability and request.
+• Auto: The default setting is Auto, which can select Open System or Shared Key automatically based on the wireless station's capability and request.